alexismgjackson-github/portfolio/README.md

 ## BUGS

-- I have not found any bugs for this project yet
+- I have not found any bugs yet

 ## FUTURE UPDATES